figure-io/polymer-timeseries/README.md

 ##### 'resized'

-The element emits a 'resized' event when the element's resize listener is triggered.
+The element emits a `resized` event when the element's resize listener is triggered.

 ``` javascript
 el.addEventListener( 'resized', function onResize( evt ) {